AshitMilne/Planet-III/semper-idem/Sine Qua Non/Prehistoric Ledger.md

-Paradoxically these solutions allow us to  scale an architecture from our ancient past - when debt and credit were held in a constant equilibrium by the natural give and take of humans simply being without fungible tokens being exchanged for the valuable.
-I’m no palaeontologist or anthropologist and the wide and various distribution of human experience and the chronological distance, in any case precludes a truly a scientific discussion - that is both beyond my bailiwick and purpose here: To explain that value does not require the exchange of a tangible, material, physical token - it does not need to be anchored to gold and silver and that true value beyond the tangible earth upon which we stand derives from behaviour manifested in our personalities -  and curiously, Richard Thaler’s last name shares its [etymolo](https://en.wikipedia.org/wiki/Richard_Thaler)gy with the word 'dollar'

 In Debt: The First 5,000 Years, David Graeber, the late anarchist anthropologist imagined our prehistoric ancestors wandering in small groups - well under the 150-odd with whom we can maintain a meaningful relationship.
 In these small, closely-knit communities we kept an approximate mental tally of who did what - there was obviously no barter - the lack of a coincidence of wants prevented that and in any case transactions weren’t one-off in a community that gave and received one from the other in a perpetual cycle of value exchange unencumbered by loose change or bills or any such token.
 It was all debt.
 To one another we constantly thought the refrain ‘I’m in your debt’.
 It was crypto (or rather *cryptic*) in the sense of being ambiguous - at once both hidden in obscurity (in minds and hearts) and yet obvious (manifested in our relationships, expressed in physical and psychological proximity, to one another).
 An unseen web of ‘exchange’ tied us together.
 And as Graeber had it, if you didn’t pick up your end, you might (not) wake up one morning and notice everyone else had left - a rock on your head.

 Over time the yield to the collectives that survived (those that 'adapted to strangers well') was manifested as more time and less pain - longer healthier happy lives - not the pursuit but the instant manifestation of happiness.
 This was a dynamic state of affairs - where behaviour was transparent to all - consensus on governance was created through a *democratic* sorting mechanism that weighted credibility based on transparent observation by all.
 [In Guns, Germs, And Stee](https://www.amazon.ca/Guns-Germs-Steel-Fates-Societies/dp/0393354326/ref=sr_1_1?sr=8-1)l, Jared Diamond explains: